igormcoelho/cycles/README.md

 ## Typical use cases

-- developing cyclic data structures using an unified pointer type
+- developing cyclic data structures using an unified pointer type. *See [ExperimentsList.md](ExperimentsList.md) to learn more about that.*
-- developing simple data structures, such as lists, where `std::unique_ptr` fails with native recursive destruction (due to stack-overflow)
+- developing simple data structures, such as lists, where `std::unique_ptr` fails with native recursive destruction (due to stack-overflow). *See [ExperimentsList.md](ExperimentsList.md).*
 - developing graph-based data structures, without worrying about memory cleanups, or performing manual memory cleanups (specially where efficiency is not top priority)
 - prototyping in a simpler way without memory-leaks, and later improving the code with native `std::unique_ptr`, `std::shared_ptr` and `std::weak_ptr`
 - prototyping with a clear strategy of **ownership** and **relations** between entities, completely isolated in memory pools